Skip to main content

 Charging schedules

 Setting fixed charging schedules, based on operational needs, can prevent overcharging.
-This ensures that charging is determined by each vehicle’s schedule and existing state of charge, preventing unnecessary charging and improving efficiency of charging operations.
+This ensures that charging is determined by each vehicle’s schedule and existing state of charge, preventing unnecessary energy use and improving efficiency of charging operations.

 Regular maintenance